ClementNerma/NightOS/docs/specs/shell-scripting.md

 Commands output data through _pipes_.
 There are several output pipes that can be used:

-- STDOUT is the default output pipe, which returns typed values (the command declares its output type beforehand)
+- CMDOUT is the default output pipe, which returns typed values (the command declares its output type beforehand)
-- STDRAW allows to send a `stream`, which is useful when dealing with a lot of data or with external data
+- CMDRAW allows to send a `stream`, which is useful when dealing with a lot of data or with external data
-- STDMSG allows to send `string` messages that are displayed in the terminal's windows
+- CMDMSG allows to send `string` messages that are displayed in the terminal's windows
-- STDERR allows to send `string` messages that are also displayed, but as error messages
+- CMDERR allows to send `string` messages that are also displayed, but as error messages

 There is a specific syntax to get the output from each pipe.
-To get the (typed) output from STDOUT:
+To get the (typed) output from CMDOUT:

 ```hydre
 $(echo "Hello!")